PsiUpsilonEI/Bylaws/bylaws.md

 #### Subsection B: Appointed Positions

-1. All appointed positions must be appointed by the President and approved by a Class A vote.
+1. All appointed positions must be appointed by the current postion holder and approved by the President.
 2. Appointed officers may be dismissed at the discretion of the Executive Committee.

 #### Subsection C: Judicial Board